thiagorossener/jekflix-template/_posts/2025-02-13-stochasting-modeling.md

 author: Rachael
 ---
 <h2 class="toc_title">Analytical Option Formulas Used</h2>
-<h3>Black Scholes</h3>
+- Black Scholes
-<h3>Bachelier</h3>
+- Bachelier
-<h3>Implied Volatility</h3>
+- Implied Volatility
-<h3>Interpolation Function</h3>
+- Interpolation Function
-<p><strong>Functionality:</strong> This function calculates the at-the-money (ATM) implied volatility based on the volatilities of out-of-the-money (OTM) call and put options.
+  - This function calculates the at-the-money (ATM) implied volatility based on the volatilities of out-of-the-money (OTM) call and put options.
 It uses a weighted average where the weights are determined by the distance of the underlying asset's price from the strike prices of the put and call options.
-The function adjusts the put's volatility by the proportional difference between the call's and put's volatilities, performing a linear interpolation based on where the underlying asset's price is situated relative to the two strike prices.</p>
+The function adjusts the put's volatility by the proportional difference between the call's and put's volatilities, performing a linear interpolation based on where the underlying asset's price is situated relative to the two strike prices.
-<h3>Static Replication</h3>
+- Static Replication
-<p><strong>Approach:</strong> Static replication involves using a portfolio of simpler financial instruments, such as standard options, whose combined value replicates the payoff of more complex or exotic derivatives.
-It is a valuation method that does not rely on dynamic trading strategies but rather on creating a replicating portfolio at a single point in time using available market instruments.</p>
+  - Static replication involves using a portfolio of simpler financial instruments, such as standard options, whose combined value replicates the payoff of more complex or exotic derivatives.
+It is a valuation method that does not rely on dynamic trading strategies but rather on creating a replicating portfolio at a single point in time using available market instruments.